qemu/qemu/docs/devel/build-system.rst

 In the target-dependent set lives CPU emulation, device emulation and much glue code.
 This sometimes also has to be compiled multiple times, once for each target being built.
+Target-dependent files are included in the `specific_ss` sourceset.

 All binaries link with a static library `libqemuutil.a`, which is then linked to all the binaries.  `libqemuutil.a` is built from several